 A common mistake when installing new hardware is that some screws are not tightened enough and then begin to vibrate during shooting.
-The brace height should be adjusted while setting up a recurve bow to help stabilize the arrow.
+The brace height should be adjusted to help stabilize the arrow.
 Archers will have difficulty steadying their shots if the brace height is too low.

 The brace height should be adjusted to fit the archer's arm length, hand size and style of shooting.
 This ensures comfort while drawing, aiming and releasing the bowstring.
 It also allows for better balance by adjusting for different frames of reference.